Theitfixer85/myepg/README.md

 # myepg

-Simple epg for USA networks & some other USA/UK channels Just add raw xml link as your epg source
+Simple epg for USA networks & some other USA/UK channels.

+Just add raw xml link as your epg source